brmatvey/go-graphs/README.md

 # Simple implementation of trivial graph algorithms
 You can use it, for instance, for educational, interview training etc.
+Unfortunately, the simulator does not yet support the general case of a graph.
+Two vertices in the same direction are connected by at most one edge so far.
 ## Graph package
 ### Node
 Node is simple generic implementation of graph node.
 It has knowledge about key (must be unique for graph) and children.